influxdata/docs-v2/content/influxdb/cloud-serverless/process-data/downsample_quix.md

 ---
 title: Downsample data stored in InfluxDB using Quix Streams
 description: >
-  Query time series data stored in InfluxDB and regular intervals, write it to Kafka and continuously downsample it using Quix Streams, then write the downsampled data back to InfluxDB.
+  Use [Quix Streams](https://github.com/quixio/quix-streams) to query time series data stored in InfluxDB and written to Kafka at regular intervals, continuously downsample it, and then write the downsampled data back to InfluxDB.
 menu:
   influxdb_cloud_serverless:
     name: Downsample data with Quix